 If a specific exercise causes pain or discomfort, you should tell your trainer in case there is an underlying injury or weakness that they need to be aware of.
 If you’re just bored by that exercise, you could consider asking your trainer to switch it out with something more fun, or if you could do less reps of one and more of another.

 5. Ask for lifestyle recommendations and rest-day advice

-Most personal trainers are passionate about fitness and exercise, and will be delighted to share their knowledge with you.
+Most personal trainers are passionate about fitness and exercise and will be delighted to share their knowledge with you.
 Ask them whom they follow on social media for inspiration.
-Ask them what to do on your rest day to keep your metabolism up.
-Ask them what foods they eat on treat day.
-Ask them how to reduce post-workout soreness.
+What to do on your rest day to keep your metabolism up.
+What foods do they eat on their treat days.
+How to reduce post-workout soreness.
 You can learn a lot from your personal trainer while you’re doing your lunges, and it’s all valuable information.

 6. Don’t be hesitant about asking for your trainer’s credentials

 When you choose a fitness trainer, you should be confident that you’re working out with someone you trust.
 This makes it easier to listen to your trainer’s advice, even when you’re ready to stop.
 This is especially important if you have a health condition like chronic back pain when you need a trainer who specializes in this area.